casper-ecosystem/cep-78-enhanced-nft/README.md

 The metadata mutability mode governs the behavior around updates to a given NFTs metadata.
 This modality provides two options:

 1. `Immutable`: Metadata for NFTs minted in this mode cannot be updated once the NFT has been minted.
-2. `Mutable`: Metadata for NFTs minted in this mode can update the metadata via the `set_token_metadata` entrypoint.
+2. `Mutable`: Metadata for NFTs minted in this mode can update the metadata via the `set_token_metadata` entry point.

-The `Mutable` option cannot be used in conjunction with the `Hash` modality for the NFT identifier, attempting to install the contract with this configuration raises `InvalidMetadataMutability` error.
+The `Mutable` option cannot be used in conjunction with the `Hash` modality for the NFT identifier; attempting to install the contract with this configuration raises `InvalidMetadataMutability` error.
 This modality is a required installation parameter and cannot be changed once the contract has been installed.
 It is passed in as a `u8` value to the `metadata_mutability` runtime argument.